turingschool/front-end-curriculum/projects/module-1/balancing-act-solo/week-1.md

 ```
 As a user,
 - When I click the "x" icon in the top right corner of the banner that says "Welcome, Username!"
-- The entire banner disppears
+- The entire banner disappears
 - and the content below it now fills the space the banner previously took up
 - so that I have fewer distractions and can view more accounts (if I had more than 3!)
 ```